 Knowing the average, actual costs incurred per occupied guestroom enables a manager to make more prudent pricing and marketing decisions and to monitor expenses.
 Variable costs may range from $12 per room night for a budget property to more than $75 per room night for a world-class hotel.
-Here are variable costs to consider:
+Here are six variable costs to consider:

-Labor.
 To most accurately calculate average labor expense per occupied guestroom, take the total labor plus benefits expense for a time period and divide it by the number of guestrooms serviced.
 Keep in mind that you only calculate the housekeeping labor costs for employees involved in servicing a guestroom.

 Determine the average cost to replace “consumable” amenity items such as soap, shampoo, conditioner, lotion, toilet paper, tissues, and coffee.
 For limited-service hotels, amenities may cost less than $1 per guestroom; for luxury hotels, the amenity replacement costs may total $20 or more.
 Don’t forget to calculate the average cost of cleaning supplies and chemicals per room cleaned, including disinfectant, glass cleaner, toilet cleaner, and furniture polish.

 If a guestroom is occupied, the bed and bath linens will need to be laundered after the guest checks out or after a specified number of days occupancy.
 Calculate the average laundry costs per occupied guestroom by adding up the labor, laundry chemical, and utility costs incurred and dividing by the number of guestrooms occupied for that period.

-Utilities.
 When guests occupy a room, they turn on the lights, watch TV, take hot showers, run the heat or air conditioning, recharge electronics, and more.
 Similarly, the room attendant uses electricity and water when cleaning the guestroom.
 Because energy consumption in guestrooms is not individually metered in the United States, the utility expense per occupied room will need to be estimated.

 Based on occupancy levels, type of hotel, guest segmentation, geographic location, and brand requirements, most hotels plan to refurbish their guestrooms every four to seven years.
 Allocate an average of 3 percent of the room rate generated toward a capital expenditure budget for room renovations.
 Therefore, a $100 guestroom will cost the hotel $3 in capital expenses per night that it is occupied.